Rosie and Marlene: Background

 In the early 1950s, Marlene Dietrich strategically revitalized her career as a recording artist.
 She partnered with Mitch Miller, the powerful head of artists and repertoire at Columbia Records, who saw commercial potential in her unique appeal.
 This collaboration first yielded the 1951 album Overseas, a critically acclaimed project where Dietrich rerecorded American standards like "Miss Otis Regrets" and "The Surrey With the Fringe on Top" in German.
-The album was a prestige hit, praised for her nuanced phrasing and emotional depth, and it successfully reintroduced her voice to the postwar market.

 Building on the momentum of Overseas, Miller paired Dietrich with rising star Rosemary Clooney, then one of the most popular singers of the decade.
 Their collaboration produced a series of lighthearted "barrel-house duets" that played on their contrasting personas: the worldly Dietrich and the naive Clooney.
 The pairing resulted in the 1952 Top 40 novelty hit "Too Old to Cut the Mustard" (featuring Stan Freeman on harpsichord), which sold 100,000 copies in the first week of release, followed by other songs like "Good for Nothin'".
 Although Dietrich declined offers to perform the act on stage, they recorded several more tracks, which were later compiled in the present EP.
 Two songs recorded by the duo were never released in the US, "Besides (He's A Man)" and "Land, Sea And Air".
 The songs were released in UK as a single By Philips (catalog no. PB 314).

-The duets were a professional, rather than personal, pursuit for Dietrich, who reportedly undertook them because "a hit record seemed like a good idea at the time."
-Behind the scenes, she maintained her characteristic wit, with Clooney later recalling how Dietrich once advised her, "I know you're working, Rosie, but you really should comb your hair!"
+The duets were a professional, rather than personal, pursuit for Dietrich, who reportedly undertook them because "a hit record seemed like a good idea at the time", Behind the scenes, she maintained her characteristic wit, with Clooney later recalling how Dietrich once advised her, "I know you're working, Rosie, but you really should comb your hair!"
 Concurrently with the Clooney sessions, Dietrich continued her solo work, spending days in a New York studio meticulously rerecording a repertoire of English-language standards such as "Come Rain or Come Shine", "Lili Marlene", and "Mean to Me".